Is Wise Money Transfer Safe? – Can I Really Trust them to Send Money Overseas? 2026

 How safe are my login details when I use Wise?

 In terms of online security, Wise protects your personal data from fraud and theft.
-Wise use 2FA, giving you extra protection.
+Wise uses 2FA, giving you extra protection.
 This means that when you log in, you go through two levels of verification to access your account.
 They will ask you to verify that it’s you by text message, fingerprint or face recognition.

 They also encrypt your sensitive data and create secure connections with your website browser when you’re providing your personal details and identification.
 Wise adheres to a strict customer agreement.
 Wise never sells your data.